G1.30 Student Co-op/Interns and Volunteer Programs

 Introduction

-As part of many Bachelor degree programs, a student is required to have volunteer service prior to admission.
-For example, a Bachelor degree in social work (BSW) typically requires a minimum of one hundred (100) hours of volunteer service prior to admission to the program.
+As part of many bachelor's degree programs, a student is required to have volunteer service prior to admission.
+For example, a bachelor's degree in social work (BSW) typically requires a minimum of one hundred (100) hours of volunteer service prior to admission to the program.
 Similarly, other professional human service degree programs require volunteer hours.

-Student interns are not only provided an opportunity to acquire hands on knowledge and skills, but an opportunity for the Cabinet to mentor individuals who recognize and share the importance of our mission and who may later choose to join the Cabinet.
+Students interns are not only provided an opportunity to acquire hands-on knowledge and skills but also an opportunity for the Cabinet for Health and Family Services (Cabinet/CHFS) to mentor individuals who recognize and share the importance of the Cabinet's mission and who may later choose to join the Cabinet.

-A practicum may be granted to graduate and upper class undergraduate students who are:
+Approval to complete a formal educational practicum may be granted to graduate and upper-class undergraduate students who are:

 • Attending an accredited college or university; and